hgoldfish/qtnetworkng/docs/references.rst

 .. method:: int getting() const

-Returns the number of coroutines waiting at this condition.
+Return the number of coroutines waiting at this condition.

 1.6 The Internal: How Coroutines Switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^